Sales Cadence: What It Is, Importance, and How to Build One

 The point of these messages is to wrap up your sales cadence, remind the prospect of a challenge their business is facing, and how your solution can come to the rescue if they give you the chance.

 One last time, remind them of all the value they can revel in if they become a customer.
 Leave the door open for contact in the future, and let them know that you’d love to work with them at some other time.
-As far as breakups go, it should be pretty positive and upbeat.
+As for breakups, it should be pretty positive and upbeat.

 Whatever you decide on for your business’s sales cadence, it should always include multiple channels of communication.
 You never know what the prospect prefers, and using the same method over and over is ineffective for everyone involved.
 Go at them from all angles with phone, email, and social media.